SytanSD/Sytan-SDXL-ComfyUI/README.md

 Distributed under the GNU General Public License v3.0.
 See `LICENSE` for more information.

+## Support

+I hope you all enjoy what I do, if you'd like to support me, donations to my PayPal (flamas152@gmail.com) would be greatly appreciated, as I am currently 19 an unemployed!
+Much appreciation everybody!

 ## Acknowledgements

 Thanks to the creators of ComfyUI for creating a flexible and powerful UI.
 Another special thanks to PseudoTerminalX, Caith, ThrottleKitty, ComfyAnonymous, HumbleMikey, CaptnSeraph, and Joe Penna for the support and help working on this project.